DreadedHippy/node-paystack/README.md

   let reference = result.data.reference

-  // Verifying the transaction using the `transaction.verify()` method and passing the `reference` let verification = await transaction.verify(reference)
+  // Verifying the transaction using the `transaction.verify()` method and passing the `reference` let verification = await paystack.transaction.verify(reference)

   // The transaction is successful if the `status` of `verification` is true let isSuccessful = verification.status